Subashinimuralikrishnan/Voting_System/README.md

 Demonstration:
 It's a Full Stack Web Dev Project

-The Online Voting System is created with the use of HTML,Bootstrap with "DJANGO"-Python
+The Online Voting System is created with the use of HTML with "DJANGO"-Python

 To run on your device
 1.Download it in a folder,